VisalYun/Coder-Number-Convertor/README.md

 # Coder-Number-Convertor
-We trying to build the program in C for all the number conversion that is important to coder
+We're trying to build the program in C for all the number conversion that is important to coder